Capital Credits Refunds

 What if I've moved and the post office returns my check to Roanoke Electric?
 How do you handle unclaimed checks?

 If a capital credit check is returned to us, your check will be considered UNCLAIMED.
-Roanoke Electric will then code the check as undeliverable and post your name on our next listing of individuals with UNCLAIMED monies.
-This will be sent via the Roanoke Electric Flashes section of Carolina Country, our statewide cooperative magazine.
-View our latest list.
+Roanoke Electric will then code the check as undeliverable and post your name on our annual listing of individuals with UNCLAIMED monies.
+This will be sent via the Roanoke Electric Flashes section of the March issue of Carolina Country, our statewide cooperative magazine.
+You may also view the list by clicking the link provided at the top of this page.
 If you discover your name on the list, you may claim your check by filling out a Request for Unclaimed Capital Credits.
 You also must provide a copy of your valid driver's license or another valid picture ID.
 Once approved, a check will be mailed to you.
 All unrequested claims after the listing has been posted will be turned over to the North Carolina Department of State Treasurer.

 What happens to my capital credits when I leave Roanoke Electric Cooperative?